 Meth’s stimulant properties cause the central nervous system and brain to speed up.
 As this happens, a person’s body and mind will work faster.

-Methamphetamine causes visible side effects that can point to abuse, such as:
+Methamphetamine causes visible side effects that can point to use, such as:

 - dilated pupils